North Carolina soldiers in Vietnam took the photographs in this collection, assembled by photographer Martin Tucker.

 – Charlie Knight, Military Curator

-• PowerPoint presentation of 30 additional images, host must provide equipment to show presentation
+- PowerPoint presentation of 30 additional images on thumb drive; host must provide equipment to show presentation